Ketevana/Data-Science-Capstone-Project/README.md

 #### Deep learning model using TensorFlow

-Deep learning technique showed great results, right after 2 epochs, the accuracy score and cross validation scores were already above 0.8257 and 0.8217 respectively.
+Deep learning technique showed great results at distinguishing a good investment from a bad one.
+Right after 2 epochs, the accuracy score and cross validation scores were already above 0.8257 and 0.8217 respectively.
 It had 4 hidden layers, 'relu' / 'softmax' activation methods and Adam optimizer.

 * Plot of improvement process of the scores